RealWeeks/learn-vue-todo/README.md

 What is happening here?
 1. Everytime the `todosDone` data is changed we fire our watcher.
-2. We created a boolean data attribute called `todoChange` and set it's default state to false.
+2. We created a boolean data attribute called `todoChange` and set its default state to false.
 3. When our watcher method gets fired we set `todoChange` to true, then 2000 milliseconds later we set it back to false.